scotthovestadt/bouchon/README.md

 In the same way, you can export selectors.

-Image that you have 2 fixtures like articles and authors.
+Imagine that you have 2 fixtures like articles and authors.
 If you want to join the data of both in a single request, you can do something like that:

 ```js